-The rise of robo-advisors?
+The Rise of Robo-advisors?

 So the idea of robo-advisors is a no-brainer for me.

-Quick recap: what are robo-advisors?
+Quick Recap: What are robo-advisors?

-Robo-advisors are a relatively new class of financial services, where machines automate part of your investing job.
-They blend the facility of index investing with some more diversified strategies of the “normal” investing, but with a fraction of the cost.
-While investing with a regular financial advisor or even with your bank will cost you an average of 2.2%/year, robo-advisors fees can be as low as 0.2%.
+Robo-advisors are a relatively new class of financial service in which machines automate part of your investments.
+They blend the facility of index investing with diversified strategies of “normal” investing, but for a fraction of the cost.
+While investing with a regular financial advisor or even with your bank may cost you an average of 2.2%/year, robo-advisor fees can be as low as 0.2%.

 A Wealthy Bar

-Some of my impressions
+Some of My Impressions

-Bring the metaphors in!
+Bring on the Metaphors!

 Photo by Kyla Duhamel: Downtown Saskatoon